 In 2005, we published the results of 10 years of these measurements for our 10 different cropping systems.
 Between 1994 and 2003, our organic corn-tomato rotation received the most carbon inputs while our non-irrigated (rainfed) wheat system (which lies fallow in the wintertime) received the least.
 The organic corn-tomato system also saw the largest increase in carbon content in the soil (sequestered carbon).

-The figures below show the cumulative carbon applied to our tomato systems over time (first figure), a comparison of cumulative carbon inputs across all of the different cropping systems (second figure), and the amount of carbon sequestered in the soil each year across these different systems (third figure).
+The figures below show the cumulative carbon applied to our tomato systems over time (first figure) and changes in soil organic carbon by depth across all of the different cropping systems (second figure).

 - Alternative management practices and greenhouse gas emissions